Vijayan1707/M3_WIPER-CONTROL-SYSTEM/5_Report/FinalReport.md

 ### CONCLUSION

- * Stepper Motor is controlled by using Atmega328 microcontroller.
+ * Wiper system is controlled by using STM32 and ARM based microcontroller.

 ### REFERENCE

- * Referred Stepper motor control with Atmega328 MCU.
+ * Referred push button to control the LED's of STM32.
- * Surefed in internet regarding AVR CODING.
+ * Surefed in internet regarding CODING.